-The ELMP has been prepared to identify how the Project will avoid, remedy, mitigate and offset potential adverse effects on the ecological, biodiversity and landscape values of the land within the Project Area and its surrounds.
+The ELMP has been prepared to identify how the Project will avoid, remedy, mitigate, and offset and compensate potential adverse effects on the ecological, biodiversity and landscape values of the land within the Project Area and its surrounds.
 It comprises a series of discipline specific management plan chapters that address the management of:

-- Landscape and Vegetation (including wetlands);
+- Landscape and Vegetation habitat (including wetlands);

+- Herpetofauna (lizards and frogs);

 - Bats;

 - Avifauna;

+- Peripatus;

 - Herpetofauna (lizards);

-- Fish, kōura and kākahi;
+- Fish, koura and kakahi; and

-- Streams;
+- Streams.;

 - Invertebrates (peripatus species); and

 - Rehabilitation and restoration planting.